 In the method of front analysis this increase of retardation volume with decrease of concentration plays a most important part; since when the concentration is low, the rate of travel is slower; the front is thus maintained relatively sharp, diffusion being automatically counteracted.
 This is in sharp contrast to the usual chromatogram: the less linear the adsorption isotherm, the better the analysis.
 If, for simplicity, we assume that the various solutes are without influence on the adsorption of one another, then the concentration of each solute in the effluent at any time (assuming the fronts to be absolutely sharp) is either zero or the value in the original solution.
-In practice the concentration of that solute in the original solution, as each front will tend to elute some portion of the solutes already adsorbed.
+In practice the concentration of a given solute will be either zero or higher than the concentration of that solute in the original solution, as each front will tend to elute some portion of the solutes already adsorbed.
 Fig. 1 diagrammatically shows how the effluent from the column changes with time, the original solution containing solutes A, B, C, D.